-Attention: If you are removing a voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, or 31E/2C voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, continue to use the following procedure.
+Attention: If you are removing the processor voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/2B voltage regulator module" on page 3.
+If you are removing the processor voltage regulator module as part of a service procedure, continue to use the following procedure.